cuelee/pleio/README.md

 ## Citation

-If you use the software, please cite
+If you use the software, please cite\n
 [Cue Hyunkyu Lee. et al. A unified method for mapping and interpreting pleiotropic loci in cross-trait joint analysis of complex traits.]

 ## License